aashishrbhandari/DNS-Filtering-Solution/README.md

+# Simple DNS Filtering Service
-### A Simple Python Based Custom Dns FilterCancel changes
+A Simple Python Based Custom Dns FilterCancel changes.
 A Simple Python Based DNS Blocker (~Filtering) Service.
 Give it a Shot.
 I worked on it for few days :) .
 This might not be one of a kind project as their are many DNS based Filtering Projects

 ### Few Info [My ViewPoints & Some Research Work]